Homework 2: Plotting Example Data

 Declaring the Array

-Then create a statically-sized array of float
+Create a statically sized array of float

 s that is big enough to hold NUM_DATA_POINTS